How I Learned Compost Is Good For Gardens

 Since our goats and chickens are producing “garden gold” for us, we’re gardening the same way my grandpa did.
 Each fall, as winter approaches, I add composted goat and chicken bedding to the garden beds.
-Then we add a thick layer of chopped leaves and let nature work over the course of winter (see photo of garden beds prepared for winter above).
+Then we add a thick layer of chopped leaves and let nature work over the course of winter (see the photo of garden beds prepared for winter above).

 When we first started gardening here, the ground was compacted clay, and our produce struggled.
 But after several years of using composted manure, letting the vegetable roots create airways in the soil, and using leaves or grass clippings to conserve moisture, the improvement in the soil and produce production is incredible.

-The soil has become fertile and friable – I never used to see worms or insect life in the soil, but now every shovel full contains worms and insects.
-The plants grow quickly and we seldom have any issues with disease or pests – we used to have issues with many pests (flea beetles, potato beetles, squash bugs, cabbage loppers, etc.), but by following grandpa’s methods, they’ve gradually disappeared.
+The soil has become fertile and friable.
+I never used to see worms or insect life in the soil, but now every shovel full contains worms and insects.
+The plants grow quickly and we seldom have any issues with disease or pests.
+We used to have issues with many pests (flea beetles, potato beetles, squash bugs, cabbage loppers, etc.), but by following grandpa’s methods, they’ve gradually disappeared.

-So, crop rotation, saving seeds, and mulching to conserve moisture are all important elements in growing a great garden, but the one thing that is really crucial is improving the soil.
+So, crop rotation, saving seeds, and mulching to conserve moisture are all important elements in growing a great garden.
+But the one thing that is really crucial is improving the soil.
 And for that, my grandpa was right, compost truly is “garden gold”!

 We’re fortunate to have the compost from the goats and chickens; however, anyone can create compost for their garden – here’s one resource on how – Composting At Home.